"Long distance": Shortest and tallest corper at NYSC camp set to wed

 A Nigerian lady, Innocent Ruth, has gone viral online after announcing her engagement to a young man she met at NYSC camp.

-The lady with a smallish stature revealed that she met her very tall partner at the NYSC camp and they became friends at first.
+The lady with a smallish stature revealed that she met her very tall partner at the NYSC camp, and they became friends.

 “I will giv you N20k monthly”: Nigerian woman Esther “blows” after lady dragged her for promoting business

-The post has stirred so many reactions on social media from people who believe that their height difference is amazing.
+The post has stirred so many reactions on social media from people who believe their height difference is fantastic.

 Netizens were also stunned by their courage to be together despite their height difference.